 Damian Stoy is a professional runner, coach & founder of Wholistic Running.
 He offers personalized Online Coaching and Injury Prevention Plans.
 Find out more HERE.

 When you run, do you feel like water flowing down a mountainside?
 Is it effortless, easy and peaceful?
-Is running a joyful meditative and relaxing experience Are you rarely or never injured?
+Are you rarely or never injured?
 I ask because running can be all the above and pain-free.

 This is what I see most runners doing with their feet and legs and the same is exactly true when I see people walk!
 The jamming impacts your knees and back and you are running as if you are constantly applying a brake instead of letting gravity do the work for you.
 The only way to create movement is to push off with the back leg which wastes energy and causes fatigue.